How to keep your animals safe during emergencies and disasters

-By acting early, you can avoid danger, panic and potentially fatal situations.
+By planning ahead and acting early, you can avoid danger, panic and potentially fatal situations.
 Although individual needs will vary, the information on this page will help you to plan for the safety of yourself and your pets in emergencies.

 The Pet Emergency Plan initiative is funded by the Natural Disaster Resilience Program, and has been developed by RSPCA South Australia in partnership with the Commonwealth and State Government of South Australia.
 The initiative is designed to ensure that South Australian pet owners are well prepared to protect themselves and their pets in emergencies.